Dyrits/LEARN-JAVA-PROJECTS/03 - Object-Orienter Java/A Basic Calculator/README.md

 The instructions provided are general guidelines.
 Upon completion of the project, feel free to explore more in the learning environment.

 **Important**: Moving forward, all projects will require that you define the `main` method manually.
-When you click the “Save” button below, an attempt to run your Java code is made.
+When you click the ï¿½Saveï¿½ button below, an attempt to run your Java code is made.
 However, Java will return an error if you attempt to run a Java program without first defining a `main` method.
 If you encounter such an error, do not worry, you can define the `main` method ahead of time in order to avoid seeing the error.

 ### Technologies | Libraries | Frameworks | Tools
 - Java